 Common Prejudices Regarding Wet Scrubbers: Are They Holding Industry Back?

 Over the past several decades there have been immense improvements in process chemistry, a better understanding of materials, simplified designs, and other technological enhancements.
-Flue-gas desulfurization (FGD) is a set of technologies used to remove sulfur dioxide (SO₂) from exhaust flue gases of fossil-fuel power plants, and from the emissions of other sulfur dioxide emitting processes.
+Flue-gas desulfurization (FGD) is a set of technologies used to remove sulfur dioxide (SO₂) from exhaust flue gases of fossil-fuel power plants and the emissions of other sulfur dioxide-emitting processes.
 SO₂ is now being removed from flue gases by a variety of methods:

 • Wet scrubbing